Asare12/DevOps-Bootcamp/README.md

  ```
  ssh-keygen -t rsa
  ```
-  This starts the key generation process.
-When you execute this command, the ssh-keygen utility prompts you to indicate where to store the key.
-2.
-3. Press the ENTER key to accept the default location.
+2. Press the ENTER key to accept the default location.
 The ssh-keygen utility prompts you for a passphrase.